sonic-net/SONiC/doc/acl/ACL-Flex-Counters.md

 1. Enhance test_flex_counters.py with ACL group
 2. Enhance test_acl.py with check for ACL rule mapping and ACL counter OID inserted in FLEX COUNTER DB.
+3. Enhance test_mirror.py with the check for ACL rule mapping and ACL counter OID inserted in FLEX COUNTER DB.
+Cover the flow of deactivation/activating mirror session.
-3. Modify aclshow_test.py in sonic-utilities to work with new data source.
+4. Modify aclshow_test.py in sonic-utilities to work with new data source.

 #### System Test cases

-ACL/Everflow tests suite in sonic-mgmt covers the ACL counter functionality.
+- ACL/Everflow tests suite in sonic-mgmt covers the ACL counter functionality.
+- Warm/Fast reboot tests to check the changes do not break these features.

 ### Open/Action items